An Exploration of Baroque Art, Architecture & Sculpture

 Baroque Sculpture Bust of Pope Benedict XIII I by Pietro Bracci

-Some of the crucial sculptures from this period are Allegory of Deception by Francesco Queirolo and Portrait of pope Benedict XIII by Pietro Bracci.
+Some of the crucial sculptures from this period are the Allegory of Deception by Francesco Queirolo and the Portrait of Pope Benedict XIII by Pietro Bracci.

 3. Germany and Austria (17th & 18th Centuries).